hemakaruna/VLSI-LAB-EXP-1/README.md

 8 bit Ripple carry adder :
 ![Screenshot (29)](https://github.com/hemakaruna/VLSI-LAB-EXP-1/assets/160728787/57de123f-f93a-4b1c-824c-663d52d5134a)

 RESULT:
+Thus the simulation and synthesis of logic gates,Adders and subtractors using vivado has been successfully executed and verified.

 Thus the simulation and synthesis of Logic Gates Adders and Subtractors using vivado has been successfully executed and verified.